 - 21. NZ Bridge Board The executive body of NZ Bridge. - 22.
-Open Tournament (8B) A Tournament open to Players of all grades that has "B" Points as the award for the top place getters. - 23.
-Pair Two Players playing as partners throughout an event. - 24.
-Rank A classification of a Player into one of the eleven ranks defined later. - 25.
-Ranking (of Contestants) The listing of Contestants in order from highest to lowest according to their scores in an event or session thereof. - 26.
-Regional Congress Three or more Tournaments conducted over at least two days with at least one Tournament available for other than Open grade Players. - 27.
-Replicate To provide one or more exact replicas (of a deal) (i.e. to duplicate or triplicate or quadruplicate etc.) - 28.
+Open Restricted Tournament A tournament open to Players who are ranked National Master or below at the preceding 1st January. - 23.
+Open Tournament (8B) A Tournament open to Players of all grades that has "B" Points as the award for the top place getters. - 24.
+Pair Two Players playing as partners throughout an event. - 25.
+Rank A classification of a Player into one of the eleven ranks defined later. - 26.
+Ranking (of Contestants) The listing of Contestants in order from highest to lowest according to their scores in an event or session thereof. - 27.
+Regional Congress Three or more Tournaments conducted over at least two days with at least one Tournament available for other than Open grade Players. - 28.
+Replicate To provide one or more exact replicas (of a deal) (i.e. to duplicate or triplicate or quadruplicate etc.) - 29.
 Restricted Tournament (8B) A Tournament open to all Players except those playing in Open-Open pairings.
 Open Players can compete as long as they are playing with an Intermediate or Junior Player.

-- 29. Round A part of a session played without progression of Players. - 30.
+- 30. Round A part of a session played without progression of Players. - 31.
 Section A number of tables where Contestants and/or deals progress independently of other tables.
-In Teams events, the two tables involved in each match may constitute a separate section. - 31.
+In Teams events, the two tables involved in each match may constitute a separate section. - 32.
 Session A period of play in which a specified number of deals is scheduled to be played.
-(Usually a session is of sufficient length to allow all the deals in play in the section to be played at each table.) - 32.
+(Usually a session is of sufficient length to allow all the deals in play in the section to be played at each table.) - 33.
 Set The number of deals played each round.
-(It is desirable that there be at least two deals per set.) - Team Four, five or six Players, playing as Team mates throughout an event, with any four of them playing as two partnerships in different directions at different tables for a common score. - 34.
+(It is desirable that there be at least two deals per set.) - 34.
+Team Four, five or six Players, playing as Team mates throughout an event, with any four of them playing as two partnerships in different directions at different tables for a common score. - 35.
 Tournament An event where the results of two or more sessions are collated to rank the Contestants, provided: - an event of only two sessions is played on the same day; - an event of more than two sessions is played on the same day or consecutive days